-These pledge receivables represent unconditional pledges from donors to contribute cash or other assets to Habitat.
+Pledge receivables represent unconditional pledges from donors to contribute cash or other assets to Habitat.
 Pledges receivable are recognized when received at the net present value of their estimated future cash flows.
-At June 30, 2013 and 2012 all pledge balances were expected to be collected within one year.
-Management reviewed pledges receivable and has determined no allowance for doubtful accounts is considered necessary as of June 30, 2013 and 2012, respectively.
+At June 30, 2014 and 2013 all pledge balances were expected to be collected within one year.
+Management reviewed pledges receivable and has determined an allowance for doubtful accounts of \$1,097 and \$0 as of June 30, 2014 and 2013, respectively.
+Bad debt expense recorded related to these receivables were \$1,819 and \$0 for the years ended June 30, 2014 and 2013, respectively.